platformsh/platformsh-docs/docs/src/gettingstarted/developing/local-development/build-locally.md

     platform build
     ```

-    The Platform CLI will first ask you for the source directory and the build destination, then it will use your `.platform.app.yaml` file to execute the [build process locally](/development/local/_index.md#building-the-site-locally).
-This will create a `_www` directory in the project root that is a symlink to the currently active build, which is now located in `.platform/local/builds`.
+    The Platform CLI first asks you for the source directory and the build destination, then it uses your `.platform.app.yaml` file to execute the [build process locally](/development/local/_index.md#building-the-site-locally).
+This creates a `_www` directory in the project root that is a symlink to the currently active build, which is now located in `.platform/local/builds`.

 2. **Verify**